 When due to the above conditions schools are closed by the Superintendent, teachers need not report for work and they need not contact the person to whom they are responsible.
+Grades will be regularly entered into current teacher grading system.
 When regular school buses do not run, the Superintendent should consider this a factor in determining whether or not school should be closed.
+The District will communicate to parents that student progress may not be up to date due to inclement weather.